 2. Optimize for Conversions

-The Pixel allows you to optimize ads based on the actions users take.
+The Pixel enables you to optimize ads based on the actions users take.
 For example, if your goal is sales, you can optimize for purchases, allowing Facebook to show your ads to users who are more likely to buy.

 3. Create Lookalike Audiences Based on High-Value Users